An old man relates the tale of a murder he witnessed as a young boy.

 I recall on one particular day, I had wondered out from the back room.
 I was sitting in my usual spot under the stairs looking out over the front parlor.

 Thinking back on it now, the parlor wasn’t much to look at.
-But back then it seemed quite spectacular.
+But as a young boy it seemed quite spectacular.
 I recall there were two large front windows facing to the south.
 I could see the street and catch a small glimpse of the bustled happenings on the other side of the glass.

 The sun poured in through those windows and lit up the room.
 It shined all the way to the back where it reflected off a large mirror adorning the wall behind the bar.
 Several tables were set up in an area between the bar and the windows.